Vietnam Food Guide

 Bánh Chuối

 Steamed banana cake made with ripe bananas, coconut milk, tapioca starch, and rice flour.
-Soft, sweet, and fragrant, often wrapped in banana leaves.
+Soft and sweet, usually wrapped in banana leaves.

 Bánh Flan